fsprojects/ProjectScaffold/docs/content/index.md

 ### Initializing

-In order to start the scaffolding process run
+In order to start the scaffolding process run:

     $ build.cmd // on windows
     $ build.sh  // on mono